MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Demos/Ignite_2024/DEMO_Ex4_create_dlp_policy.md

 # Exercise 4 - Create a DLP Policy

 Contoso is concerned about employees sharing sensitive information on generative AI platforms.
-Before they can implement a DLP policy, they need to onboard devices to Microsoft Purview Endpoint DLP.
-They will begin testing the policy in simulation mode with a small group to ensure there are no operational issues before expanding it across the organization.
-After testing, they will activate the policy to enforce it across the company.
+To address this, they will implement a DLP policy to detect and block sensitive data, including employee IDs, from being shared.
+In a prior exercise, a custom sensitive information type was created to identify employee IDs.
+This will be included in the DLP policy to ensure that these identifiers are protected.

 **Tasks**: